 A majority of A/P departments indicated that invoice processing could be sped up, and more than half thought it could be more accurate.
 According to the survey results, human errors, by both the A/P and Procurement departments, are the biggest cause of accounts payable errors, yet many are still bound to manual processes.
 More than one-third still handle invoices manually or through a spreadsheet.

-Breaking Free from the Manual
+Breaking Free from Manual Processes

-A majority of the companies in the “Lost in Transaction” study believe that moving toward higher levels of automation will improve profitability, and they think that A/P automation is a reliable method for reducing payment and accounting errors.
+A majority of the companies in the "Lost in Transaction" study believe that moving toward higher levels of automation will improve profitability, and think that A/P automation is a reliable method for reducing payment and accounting errors.

 Process automation provides significant business benefits and gives A/P departments peace of mind through increased visibility and control.
 It not only helps A/P increase invoice accuracy and decrease late payments, but it also helps the organization achieve broader improvements in cost savings, business processes and capital management.